Sofagate: In Turkey

-Mevlüt Çavuşoğlu stated the seating order was made according to the arrangements discussed with the European Union.
-But this was denied by the EU's head of protocol Dominique Marro who alleged they were not provided access to the room in question before the meeting.
-The Italian Prime Minister Mario Draghi also lamented the treatment of Von der Leyen stating: "With these dictators — let us call them what they are — one must be frank in expressing one’s diversity of views and visions of society" while also emphasizing the need of cooperation between Turkey and the European Union.
+Turkish Foreign Minister Mevlüt Çavuşoğlu stated the seating order was made according to the arrangements discussed with the European Union.
+This was denied by the EU's head of protocol Dominique Marro who alleged they were not provided access to the room in question before the meeting.
+The Italian Prime Minister Mario Draghi also lamented the treatment of Von der Leyen stating: "With these dictators — let us call them what they are — one must be frank in expressing one's diversity of views and visions of society", while also emphasizing the need of cooperation between Turkey and the European Union.
 To the "dictator" remark, Ankara responded with the summoning of the Italian ambassador to Turkey.
-According to Il Fatto Quotidiano, Turkey has suspended the purchase of helicopters from the Italian company Leonardo.
-After Erdoğan condemned Draghi's "dictator" remark, alleging that while Erdogan is elected, Draghi is only appointed, Draghi refused to change his statement.
+According to Il Fatto Quotidiano, Turkey suspended the purchase of helicopters from the Italian company Leonardo.
+Erdoğan condemned Draghi's "dictator" remark, alleging that Erdoğan is elected, while Draghi is only appointed, Draghi said he would not change his statement.